 - Body Temperature Regulation: During sleep, the body has the opportunity to regulate its temperature, adjusting it according to metabolic needs.

-If you want to learn more about sleep pathologies, chronotypes and how genetics influences them, see our article on the importance of sleep.
-You can also discover your genetic predisposition to insomnia, snoring and many other sleep features in ADNTRO.
+If you would like to learn more about sleep pathologies, chronotypes and how genetics plays a role, see our article on the importance of sleep.
+You can also discover your genetic predisposition to insomnia, snoring, and many other sleep characteristics with the DNA TEST from ADNTRO.
+If you are already genotyped with another company, upload your RAW DNA data.